tecnico-sec/Project-2025_1/project_scenarios.md

 ----

 ## MessagIST
-IST students use an instant message application to communicate with the member of the IST community.
+IST students use an instant message application to communicate with the members of the IST community.
 This app allows users to send and receive text messages in a secure form.
 The structure of a text message is as follows:

 ```json
 {